OLC-LOC-Bioinformatics/KubeJobSub/README.md

                         storage to local machine and the blob files deleted.
                         Activate this to not download files and keep them in blob storage.
+  -k, --keep_input_container
+                        By default, input container is deleted.
+Activate this to not delete the input container -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        Directory where you want your output files stored.
+                        Defaults to your current working directory.
+  -e EXIT_CODE_FILE, --exit_code_file EXIT_CODE_FILE
+                        If specified, will create a file that stores the exit code for each task.
 ```